Challenges to India’s digital payment scenario

 Widespread mobile and internet penetration, a constant demand for faster, secure, and frictionless payments, and newly imposed restrictions by the pandemic have made all the businesses consider modernizing their existing payment framework.

 Digital payments have taken over the world by the storm and Government, fintech, and private organizations have started collaborating in order to offer a real-time, low-cost, flexible, robust and multi-currency payment infrastructure.

-Advancement in AI, cloud, etc. technologies, uprising new innovations, government-induced new regulatory reforms, multiple demands of increased payments volumes, customer expectations for shorter settlement times, and ongoing pressure to reduce payments costs are playing important roles in accelerating the adoption multi-fold.
+Advancements in AI, cloud, etc. technologies, uprising new innovations, government-induced new regulatory reforms, multiple demands of increased payments volumes, customer expectations for shorter settlement times, and ongoing pressure to reduce payments costs are playing important roles in accelerating the adoption multi-fold.

-But at the same time, certain challenges like cyber fraud, infrastructure, awareness, adoption in tier 3, 4 cities, transaction costs need to be overcome in order to fully utilize the potential of digital payments.
+But at the same time, certain challenges like cyber fraud, infrastructure, awareness, adoption in tier 3, 4 cities, and transaction costs need to be overcome in order to fully utilize the potential of digital payments.

 Here are some challenges that would require collective intervention,

-Connectivity Issues – Regardless of the wide internet and mobile penetration across India, not everyone is able to get seamless and uninterrupted connectivity.
+Regardless of the wide internet and mobile penetration across India, not everyone is able to get seamless and uninterrupted connectivity.

 Digital payments are highly dependent on connectivity, but to date, secure and seamless internet connectivity across India is still a big challenge.